Ruterana/delani/README.md

 * git clone
 * code .
 * download juery in order to use which is new virsion so for me i use this one jquery-3.4.1.js
-*

 ## Technologies used.
-this application was developed by using html  css,bootstrap andjavascript and jquery.
+this application was developed by using html  css,bootstrap and javascript and jquery.and also i used google fonts.
 ## Contact information.
-for any suggestion or idear or any issues please contact me on my email:ncharlene38@gmail.com phone number:+250783853580.
+for any suggestion or idea or any issues please contact me on my email:ncharlene38@gmail.com phone number:+250783853580.
-##Link to web site
+##Link to  my web site

 ### License and Copyright information.
  MIT license